 UW Husky Football

 Depending on their starting point in Metro’s service area, Husky football fans have several options for getting to and from weekend home games.
-Transit options include: Metro shuttles from four eastside park & ride lots, contracted non-Metro shuttles from three other park & ride lots, Sound Transit Link light rail, Metro buses that connect with Link, and regular Metro bus service that travels near the stadium.
+Transit options include: contracted Metro shuttles from four eastside park & ride lots, contracted non-Metro shuttles from two other park & ride lots, Sound Transit Link light rail, Metro buses that connect with Link, and regular Metro bus service that travels near the stadium.

 For complete game-day transportation information, visit the Huskies gameday transportation website.

 Contracted Metro shuttle buses operate express shuttle service on Husky home game days from four designated park and ride lots.

 With the purchase of a season or game day pass, fans can park in the Park & Ride lots and travel stress-free to and from Husky Stadium.

 After the game, pass holders can board buses in front of the stadium for the return trip.